Why Melissa Gorga and Joe Gorga Skipped Teresa Giudice's Wedding to Luis Ruelas - E! Online

 The night before Teresa and Luis' special day, Joe seemingly hinted at the conflict when he re-posted a photo with other relatives and friends on his Instagram Story with the caption, "Blood doesn't make you family."

+And, on Teresa's wedding day, Melissa and Joe were spotted enjoying a day out at the beach.

-While Melissa and Joe may have skipped out on the ceremony, Teresa's fellow RHONJ castmates Dolores Catania, Margaret Josephs, Jennifer Aydin and Jackie Goldschneider were present, a source close to Teresa told E!
+While Melissa and Joe may have skipped out on the ceremony for some fun in the sun, Teresa's fellow RHONJ castmates Dolores Catania, Margaret Josephs, Jennifer Aydin and Jackie Goldschneider were present, a source close to Teresa told E!
 News.

 The couple, who got engaged in October, were also joined by Housewives Potomac's Ashley Darby, New York's Dorinda Medley, Atlanta's Kenya Moore and Phaedra Parks and Dubai's Chanel Ayan.